 The world of input/output systems can be divided up into linear and non-linear systems.
 Linear systems are nice because the mathematics that describes them is not only well-known, but also has a mature elegance.
 On the other hand, it is a fair statement to say that most real-world systems are not linear, and thus hard to analyze...but fascinating if for that reason alone.
 That nature is usually non-linear doesn't mean one shouldn't familiarize oneself with the basics of linear system theory.
 Many times a non-linear system has a sufficiently smooth mapping that it can be approximated by a linear one over restricted ranges of parameter values.
 The assumption of linearity is an excellent starting point--but must be tested.
 The optics of the eye can be approximated as a linear system over small patches.
-The retinal and neural networks in primary visual cortex can also be approximated as linear systems.
+The responses of some populations of neurons in the retina and primary visual cortex can also be approximated as linear systems.

-So exactly what is a "linear system"?
+So how should we define a "linear system"?

 The notion of a "linear system" is a generalization of the input/output properties of a straight line passing through zero.
-For any matrix W, the equation $\mathbf{W}.\mathbf{g} == \mathbf{f}$ represents a linear system, and so is the one we studied above (T.g = f).
+For any matrix W, the equation W.g == f represents a linear system.
 If W is a matrix, g1 and g2 are vectors, and a and b are scalars, it is easy to show that: